SaschaWebDev/react-gatsby-hooks/learnings.md

 - install with `npm install --save styled-components`
 - styled components are helpful to avoid inline styling that gets messy fast or create a css file for every component
 - styled components offer the features of Sass and the power of inline styling of javascript
+- They make the JSX clean and each element a reusable component, also the names are isolated to the single component so using the same name for styled components will not conflict
 - To make use of styled components in JSX you have to defined them under the React function like this

 ```